 Businesses should not measure their Google Display Network ad campaign from direct sales.
 The conversion rate is rather low on the GDN, but it does not mean it is not worth advertising.

 Instead, companies should follow these metrics:

 - Clicks (or taps for mobile).

 In parallel with the Google ads account dashboard, make sure to use your Google Analytics to follow up on your campaign performance.
 Set up the right Urchin Tracking Module (UTM) tags to track accurately.

 Be aware that the remarketing feature works well on Google Display Network thanks to its integration with Google Analytics.
-Businesses know which pages the online users visited thanks to the GDN ads, which is priceless to optimize the campaign.
+Businesses know which pages the online users visited thanks to the GDN ads, which is priceless to optimizing the campaign.

 How to Increase Brands’ Reach with the Google Display Network?